corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/http-named-query-api.md

 ## When do I need to use a post-processor?

-The `postProcessorName` parameter is optional.
-But in most scenarios you will need one.
-Examples of times you won't need one are when:
+The `postProcessorName` parameter is optional, but in most scenarios you will need one.

+These are examples when you won't need a `postProcessorName` parameter:
-- Your named-query returns a simple basic type (i.e. when using an aggregate function or selecting a simple field).
+- Your named-query returns a simple basic type (such as, when using an aggregate function or selecting a simple field).
-- You use constructor expression in the named query to create a JSON serializable object.
+- You use constructor expressions in the named query to create a JSON serializable object.
 - Your named-query returns an entity with only simple types and is JSON serializable.
 - Your named-query returns an entity that implements `JsonRepresentable`.